MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 If you can't see the Extensions tab, make sure you're in the control panel (the project collection level administration page - `https://dev.azure.com/{organization}/_admin`) and not the administration page for a project.

-If you're on the control panel, and you don't see the <b>Extensions</b> tab, extensions aren't enabled for your organization.
+If you don't see the **Extensions** tab on the control panel, then extensions aren't enabled for your organization.
 You can get early access to the extensions feature by joining the Visual Studio Partner Program.

-For build and release tasks for packaging and publishing Azure DevOps Extensions to the Visual Studio Marketplace, you can download [Azure DevOps Extension Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks).
+For build and release tasks to package and publish Azure DevOps Extensions to the Visual Studio Marketplace, you can download [Azure DevOps Extension Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks).

 ## Helpful links
 * [Extension Manifest Reference](./manifest.md)